Tomekmularczyk/react-state-sequencer/README.md

 ### Why?

-Because I love local state (Yes, that's my chance to express that I like to keep things local unless there is a clear benefit of doing the opposite).
+Because I like to keep things local unless there is a clear benefit of doing the opposite.
 Other than that it's just an experimental idea that popped to my head after I had to first unmount a children component before changing a number of a controlled tab (if not I would get a DOM exception).

 <!--
 Links: